 Isaiah 61:3 To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the LORD, that he might be glorified.

-Last night began Tisha B'Av, the ninth day of the fifth month of the Hebrew calendar year.
+This Saturday night, Jewish people around the world will mourn Tisha B’Av, the ninth day of the fifth month of the Hebrew calendar year.
 Some of you may know that a lot of bad things have happened to the Jewish people on this date, the first of which was when the spies returned with an evil report of Canaan, the Promised Land, recounted in Numbers 13 and 14.
 Both the first and the second Temple were destroyed on this exact date, hundreds of years apart.
 The Crusades began on this day in 1095.
-The Jews were expelled out of England on this day in 1290, and again were expelled from Spain and Portugal on Tisha B'Av in 1492.
+The Jews were expelled out of England on this day in 1290, and again were expelled from Spain and Portugal on Tisha B’Av in 1492.
 And there are many more examples of this infamous day in Jewish history!

 The number “nine” is sometimes associated with “judgment” or “fruit” in scripture.
 Not taking this too far, yet we may still see repeated expressions of the Lord’s judgment through this recurring historical pattern.
 Moses warned, especially in Deuteronomy, of the terrible things which would happen to the Jewish people throughout history were they to abandon the Lord, worship false gods, and forsake His covenants.
 And He often used idolatrous nations who hated or were jealous of Israel, to bring judgment upon their disobedience, though they often went way too far and angered the Lord bringing His judgment against them as well.